boldbi/bold-bi-docs/docs/managing-resources/manage-pinboards/delete-pinboards.md

 # How to Delete a Pinboard

-This section explains how to delete the Pinboard from the Bold BI application.
+This section explains how to delete a Pinboard from the Bold BI application.

 ### Steps to delete a Pinboard

-1. Click `Delete` option from the `gear` icon menu as shown in the following image.
+1. Click on the `Delete` option from the `gear` icon menu as shown in the following image.

     ![Delete Option](/static/assets/managing-resources/manage-pinboards/images/delete-option.png#width=50%)

-2. If you delete a default Pinboard, it will be navigated to Pinboard homepage.
-After you have to set a Pinboard as default.
+2. If you delete a default Pinboard, you will be navigated to the Pinboard homepage.
+After that, you will need to set a new Pinboard as default.

     ![Applied Default](/static/assets/managing-resources/manage-pinboards/images/applied-default.png#width=50%)

-3. If it is not a default Pinboard, it will load as default Pinboard.
+3. If it is not a default Pinboard, it will load as the default Pinboard.